Cisco-UKI-DevX/Industrial-Network-Director-SMS-Alerting/README.md

 https://www.cisco.com/c/en/us/products/cloud-systems-management/industrial-network-director/index.html

 Typically management of these networks can either be at a site level where operational engineers may not include tools such as Industrial Network Director in their day to day workflows.
-Therefore building this extension with SMS will notify OT users proactively to alert and reduce time falt finding
+Therefore building this extension with SMS will notify OT users proactively to alert and reduce time fault finding.

 > Prerequsites for this project - Python 2.7 or later, Twilio account